 "How have environmental and climate changes shaped flowering times in New England over the last 160 years?"

-— Prof. Charles Davis (Harvard) and Prof. Richard Primack (BU)
+— Prof. Charles Davis and Dr. Charlie Willis (Harvard)

 Climate change affects seasonal biological events and species’ diversity.
 Using museum specimens and field notes, we can detect the signature of climate change using the timing of biological events like flowering.
 While best known as an author and philosopher, Henry David Thoreau was a keen observer of nature—he kept detailed records on the plants that he encountered near Walden Pond, including when they flowered.
 The Harvard University Herbaria (HUH) has hundreds of thousands of plant specimens collected from throughout New England over the past 160 years, including Thoreau's.